goodguyandy/goodguyandy.github.io/_pages/dev_random.md

 title: random toughts
 ---

-The following blog posts are about non-IT/cybersecurity releated stuff 🌻.
-Basically, this section contains what comes to my mind and I want to share it  to the digital world.
+The following  posts are just random toughts about the world and they aren't IT releated ☸️